chlorophylls/DW-Icon-Table-Generator/README.md

 ## Features

 * Adding image links one at a time
-* Adding multiple image links at a time, separated by semicolons (;)
+* Adding multiple image links at a time, separated by new lines, but also allows for custom separators
 * Adding all images from an Imgur album thanks to integrating the Imgur API
 * Table style customization
 * Icon cell (spacing, background color) customization